|

 Infrared (IR-cut) filters

 Most cameras have IR filters built-in for daytime use, but bare lenses will probably not include any filters.
 As it turns out, getting a good IR-cut filter can be the most difficult part of changing a lens, and mounting a filter can be tricky.
 IR-cut filters typically consist of a delicate coating on a small piece of glass positioned between sensor and lens, and the quality of this filter has everything to do with color balance.
-Digital video shot without an IR-cut filter (or with a poor one) will appear slightly fuzzy with little or no color.
+Digital video shot without an IR-cut filter (or with a poor one) will appear slightly fuzzy and washed-out.
 Not good.

 There are red IR-cut filters that reflect IR and blue ones that absorb it, but the important thing is to prevent infrared wavelengths from reaching the sensor.
 Some IR-cut filters are much more efficient than others.
 If you purchase a new M12 lens, be sure to get a top-quality IR filter to go with it, or use the filter that came with your camera - if you can.
 IR-cut filters may be attached to back end of lens, beneath lens fastened to mount, or fixed over sensor.
 In many cases, you'll won't be able to remove lens from mount without destroying one or both, so plan on replacing all three as a single unit; mount, filter and lens.